 An “emotional support animal” is defined as an animal that provides therapeutic benefits, comfort, and emotional support for an owner with a psychiatric or mental condition – such as PTSD, depression, or anxiety – and aids them to function normally by easing the conditions’ symptoms.
 They can even be recovery pets for former addicts.
 One example of a circumstance that makes an emotional support animal’s service valid is if a person diagnosed with Generalized Anxiety Disorder needs to remain calm in public areas.
-The emotional support animal can relax their owner’s nerves by their presence alone when the owner begins to feel anxious or highly-stressed, which lowers the chances of them suffering a sudden panic attack.
-Lastly, any domestic animal can become an emotional support animal, and are not limited to being only cats or dogs.
+The ESA can relax their owner’s nerves by their presence alone when the owner begins to feel anxious or highly-stressed, which lowers the chances of them suffering a sudden panic attack.
+Lastly, you can register any domestic animal, not only cats or dogs, as an ESA.

 An emotional support animal and a service animal perform specific tasks

 Upon first impression, it may seem that an emotional support animal and a service animal are the same animal – but in actuality, they are drastically different from one another!
 As mentioned before, emotional support animals can be any domesticated animal, but service animals are strictly dogs.
-Furthermore, an emotional support animal’s duties are limited only to providing emotional and psychological support, while a service animal both eases psychological discomfort as well as physically assists their owner with a disability.
+Furthermore, an emotional support animal’s duties are limited only to providing emotional and psychological support.
+A service animal both eases psychological discomfort as well as physically assists their owner with a disability.
 An example of a person who needs a service animal is someone with a chronic condition like cerebral palsy.
 Their service animal helps them with tasks that are sometimes difficult to do on their own such as pull out their wheelchair or reach for medication.

 Emotional support animals and service animals have different legal rights